softblueish/pacsym/README.md

 The package manager assumes that all software installed is installed with `/usr/pkg/<packagename>/<packageversion>`.
 The same software may not have two versions of the same software installed at the same time, it would cause a slot conflict which the software doesn't know yet how to handle.

-To build software you pass the `build` command
+To build software you pass the `build` command, where ``<URL>`` is replaced with a url leading to a tarball with the source code to the software.

 ```
 pacsym build <URL> [OPTIONS] [MAKEFLAGS]